towshif/towshif.github.io/docs/01.UNIX-Tutorial/shell2.md

     + Read this file from shell,
     + find all the occurrencec of ".txt" filenames in it,
     + then sort them in reverse order and save to `moby-list.txt`.
-    + In this file find the count of the string `ahab` in the file.
+    + In this file find the count of the string `ahab`.
 Ans is 13.

 ---